lwvmobile/dsd-fme/examples/Example_Usage.md

 Many combinations of input and output can be used as well, and using features like raw audio saving with `-6 m17str.wav` will save a wav file of your encoded audio to be replayed later with `-i m17str.wav`
 Also note, features function similarly, like -Z for payload, and input options include pulse, oss, stdin, rtl, tcp, etc, using those as the mic in for voice encoding.
 With the right setup of input/output/input using SOCAT TCP pipes, it is conceivable to use DSD-FME to convert analog audio from NFM into M17 audio, or even change another digital format supported by DSD-FME into M17 audio, if desired (purely for research and fun purposes).
 Ncurses terminal will function with internal encoder/decoder and wav file creation, with toggle encode/tx with `\` key, but will not function with stdout properly.

+The `-M` switch is used to specify user M17 variables, the string is in the format of M17:CAN:SRC:DST:INPUT_RATE.
+CAN 1-15; SRC and DST have to be no more than 9 UPPER base40 characters.
+BASE40: '  ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789-/.'
+Input Rate Default is 48000; Use Multiples of 8000 up to 48000.
+Values not entered into the M17: string are set to default values.
+M17:7:DSD-FME:DSD-FME:48000

 Information on this section will be updated as features are added or modified, etc. If you need help with a particular function and can't find a suitable answer, always open a new issue here, or make contact on the radio reference forum for additional examples, guidance, ideas, help, etc.